 Published in partnership with the ADST-DACOR Diplomats and Diplomacy Series

 David Rawson capped his twenty-eight-year career in the US Foreign Service as ambassador to Rwanda (1993–95) and to Mali (1996–99).
-Since his retirement from the Foreign Service, he has been a professor of political economy at Spring Arbor University and a distinguished visiting professor of politics at Hillsdale College, both near his home on the family farm in Michigan.
+Since his retirement from the Foreign Service, he has been a professor of political economy at Spring Arbor University, a distinguished visiting professor of politics at Hillsdale College, and a visiting scholar at George Fox University in Newberg, Oregon.
+More info →

 Save 20% ($28)

 Permission to photocopy or include in a course pack via Copyright Clearance Center